United States Sentencing Guidelines

 Work with an Experienced Attorney to Understand Your Options

 Many great articles (and even some books) have been written on the Guidelines and the internet is filled with great content on the guidelines as well.
-Trying to navigate your own way through the extremely complicated Guidelines is foolhardy and only an experienced Beverly Hills federal criminal defense lawyer, like Joe Shemaria, can analyze the unique facts of your case under the Guidelines and the all-important 3553(a) factors.
+Trying to navigate your own way through the extremely complicated Guidelines is foolhardy and only an experienced Los Angeles federal criminal defense lawyer, like Joe Shemaria, can analyze the unique facts of your case under the Guidelines and the all-important 3553(a) factors.
 Because over 90% of federally indicted defendants plead guilty since 1987, a large part of every federal criminal defense attorney’s time is spent either negotiating the best plea agreement possible (prior to an arrest, indictment, and/or trial, when the hopes of winning, or even hanging the jury at trial, appear hopeless).

 Over 50 Years of Legal Experience

 Certified Criminal Law Specialist by the Board of Legal Specialization, California State Bar

 Handled State & Federal Cases in 24 Individual States

 First & Youngest Attorney Ever Appointed to a Death Penalty Case